msqr/coding101/tic-tac-toe/README.md

 var status = board[0][0]; // status for top-left coordinate (0,0)
 ```

-Because game board is modelled with **rows** as the first dimension, that means you specify the row
+Because game board is modelled with **rows** as the first dimension, that means you **specify the row
-index first, then the column.
+index first, then the column**.
 This is a bit like reversing the order of a traditional (x,y) style
 coordinate system where `x` is the horizontal axis and `y` is the vertical axis.
 Thus if you imagine
 the board space represented by "(3rd across,2nd down)" you would access that like: